 SHARC provides opportunities for individuals, families and communities affected by addiction and related problems to recover and achieve meaningful, satisfying and contributing lives.

-Bouverie is a statewide provider of family based therapy, especially for people affected by mental health issues, alcohol and other drug related problems, acquired brain injuries (ABI) and/or complex and traumatic circumstances.
+The Bouverie Centre is a statewide provider of family based therapy, especially for people affected by mental health issues, alcohol and other drug use, acquired brain injuries (ABI) and/or complex and traumatic circumstances.